rixiobarrios/react-country-list/README.md

 ```

-### Bonus
+### Part 2: Componentize it

 Put each country name into its own component.

-When you click on a component, make another request to search for the country by name.
+Add functionality so that when a component is clicked, it makes another request to search for the country by name.
 Using the response, display the capital of that country.

+### Part 3:

 ## Plagiarism